IceGiant/articles/010717-crypto-101-outline.md

-# Crypto 101: An Introduction to Cryptography
+# Crypto 101: A Gentle Introduction to Cryptography

 1. How do we know the government can't listen in on things?
   1. No magic in how it works